 I really loved the book and how it had so many stories that eventually streamline into one long story.
 This book is about the struggles that a family’s lineage encountered over a century, the most profound being solitude.

 I particularly fancied it’s dark magic.
 The correct literary word for that style is ‘Magical Realism.’
 Look it up.
 In fact Gabriel has since been considered as having been the father of the literary ‘Magical Realism.’
-This style allows for characters and events to live on past their deaths without any prior explanations from the writer.

 This book will give you an idea of the importance of a people’s history.
 It will make you realize how important the past is as it determines the present.
 It will make you cherish the present as it determines the future generations.
 If you have a brave heart, trust me when I say that you will appreciate this enchanting tale.
 If you aren’t brave enough, this is what will make your heart solid.
 Here are my best quotes from the book, enjoy!

 1. The best friend a person has is one who has just died.

 2. ‘‘She had fallen asleep without putting out the candle and had awakened surrounded by flames… Since then the grandmother carried her from town to town, putting her to bed for twenty cents in order to make value of the burned house.
 According to the girl’s calculations, she still had ten years of seventy men per night ….
 He felt the irresistible need to love her and protect her.
 At dawn, worn out by insomnia and fever, he made the calm decision to marry her in order to free her from the despotism of her grandmother and to enjoy all the nights of satisfaction that she would give the seventy men.
 But at 10 o’clock in the morning, the girl had left town…”

 3. The secret of a good old age is simply an honourable pact with solitude.